macdaliot/py-beach/README.md

 ## Operating modes
 ### Actor spawning
 - random: this will spawn a new actor somewhere randomly in the cluster
-- affinity: this will try to spawn the actor on the same node as the actors of the category specified in by strategy_hint
+- affinity: this will try to spawn the actor on a node with actors in the category specified in by strategy_hint

 ### Actor requests